Skip to Content

 There are two things that usually increase the risk of this chicken korma sauce splitting or separating.

-The first is using low-fat yoghurt, this increases the instability of the dish.
-The second is boiling the sauce too hard, keep it on a gentle simmer for best results.
+The first is using low-fat yoghurt, which increases the instability of the dish.
+The second is boiling the sauce too hard; keep it on a low simmer for the best results.

 Can I rescue a separated sauce?